alexherbo2/snippet.kak/README.md

 > [Kakoune] extension to expand snippets when validating with <kbd>Return</kbd>.
 > No magic, no predefined snippets.
-> A snippets expansion is as you would type it interactively.
+> A snippet expansion is as you would type it interactively.

 ## Installation